youngpriince/Network3-node/README.md

 # Network3 Node
 Running a Network3 node allows you to join a cutting-edge decentralized data network, enhancing privacy, security, and control over data transactions.
 By participating, you contribute to a resilient infrastructure and can earn rewards, fostering a robust ecosystem.
+Network3 has secured $5.5 million in seed funding from prominent investors such as IoTeX, Waterdrip Capital, SNZ Holding, Bing Ventures, and Escape Velocity (EV3).
 * Website : https://network3.io/
 * X : https://twitter.com/network3_ai